sutta » mn » Majjhima Nikāya 114

 tañca aññamaññaṁ diṭṭhipaṭilābhaṁ.

-And each of these is a way of acquiring views.
+And each of these is an acquisition of views.

 Attabhāvapaṭilābhampāhaṁ, bhikkhave, duvidhena vadāmi—

-I say that there are two ways of reincarnating:
+I say that there are two kinds of reincarnation in a life-form:

 sevitabbampi, asevitabbampi;